-During the fourth quarter of 2018, we were notified that the DOJ Civil Division in conjunction with the U.S. Attorney's Office for the Northern District of Georgia and the Georgia Attorney General's Office have opened an investigation of Turning Point Hospital in Moultrie, GA.
+During the fourth quarter of 2018, we were notified that the DOJ Civil Division in conjunction with the U.S. Attorney's Office for the Northern District of Georgia and the Georgia Attorney General's Office opened an investigation of Turning Point Hospital in Moultrie, GA.
 The DOJ Civil Division has advised us that they are primarily investigating transportation and housing financial assistance provided to patients receiving treatment at the facility.
 The DOJ issued a civil investigative demand to the facility requesting various documents and other information.
-At this time, we are unable to assess potential liability or damages, if any.
+In September, 2019, we reached a settlement in principle of this matter pending negotiation, finalization and execution of definitive settlement agreements.
+As of September 30, 2019, our financial statements include an estimated reserve in connection with the potential settlement of this matter, which did not have material impact on our results of operations and financial condition.

-Litigation:
+Litigation.